 Oroantral fistula is an opening between the sinus and the mouth that does not heal properly.
 Bone sequestration happens when the graft material doesn’t ossify as expected.
 Both of these are serious problems and should be dealt with by a professional.

-If hemorrhaging, swelling, or significant pain lasts longer than two days, contact an emergency dentist.
+If hemorrhaging, swelling, or significant pain lasts longer than two days, contact an emergency dental office.
 Antibiotics or topical nasal corticosteroids might be prescribed to avoid infection and congestion.
 Otherwise, a check-up visit will determine whether everything is going as it should be.

 It is possible to avoid sinus lift surgery by considering zygomatic implants.